V-Cent/TTE/docs/tech/tov.md

 The overlimit activation hit also has different effects depending on the character you are using.
 These usually influence the vertical launch power or the pushback of the overlimit hit.
 The effects are the following:

 - **Yuri**: Very small launch and small pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.
 - **Estelle**: Medium launch and small pushback.
 Enemy is put in a spinning state for 70 frames.
 OTGs (doesn't cause the spinning state if enemy is down, stagger time does not change).
 - **Repede**: No launch and no pushback.
 Enemy is put in a spinning state for 90 frames.
 OTGs (doesn't cause the spinning state if enemy is down, stagger time does not change).
 - **Karol**: No launch and very small pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.
 - **Rita**: Medium launch and small pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.
 - **Raven**: No launch and medium pushback.
 Does not knockdown the enemy (staggers for about 60 frames).
 OTGs.
 - **Judith**: Very high launch and medium pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.
 - **Patty**: Depends on Patty's current form.
 > - Normal Form: High launch and medium pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.
 > - Advance Form: Small launch and small pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.
 > - Brainiac Form: No launch and very high pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.
 > - Critical Form: Medium launch and small pushback.
 Enemy is put in a spinning state for 90 frames.
 OTGs (doesn't cause the spinning state if enemy is down, stagger time does not change).
 - **Flynn**: Medium launch and medium pushback.
-Enemy is put in a downed state.
+Enemy is knocked down.

 Multiple activations (either by yourself or with CPUs/other players) will cause effects to stack or interact with one another.
 This may result in a very high vertical launch or knockdown.
 Make sure to be ready to attack downed enemies when specific characters use overlimit.
 When using Yuri, remember you can chain the OVL activation hit with a free-run attack, picking the enemy up and making follow up attacks easier.

 ### Other information

-**Down Hit Mechanics**

-There are different types of down states, and each has different characteristics:

-Ground down

-- Normal downed state.
+**Staggered States and Down Mechanics**
+Enemies have 3 different states they can be in while staggered.

+*Standing*:
+- The enemy is staggered but still standing.
+They can be hit by any attack.
+From here, they can transition to two other states: ground-down and aerial-down.

+*Ground-Down*:
+- This is the normal grounded state, which starts when the enemy touches the ground.
+- Attacks that have a "grounded" tag can hit an enemy that is down.
+Some grounded attacks can also *restand*, which will instantly put the staggered enemy back on its feet.
+If the attack does not restand, it will either cause another ground-down or an aerial-down.
-- The enemy will start an animation to get up after a certain period.
-During the initial frames of this animation (even before the enemy starts to get up) the enemy can be hit by most attacks.
+-The enemy will start an animation to get up after a certain period.
+During the initial frames of this animation, the enemy can be hit by all attacks.
+This is called a **down hit**.
+This only lasts for a few frames.
+After that, the enemy becomes invulnerable as it gets up.
-- OTG attacks (and specific attacks that affect downed enemies) can hit through most of the ground down state, and will instantly put the staggered enemy back on its feet.
-- If you hit the enemy with an attack that launches upward, it will transition to the "Aerial Down" state.
-- Any other attack which does not launch will stagger and the enemy will drop to the "Ground down" state again.

-Aerial down

-- Most attacks will hit without needing specific timing like ground down.
-They will also juggle a slight bit.
+- You can also perform **down hits** at any moment if the enemy is stunned.
+This only works once per stun, since if you hit them the stun will disappear.

+*Aerial-Down*:
+- This is an aerial state for when the enemy is down in the air.
+The animation that plays during this state is different from the ground-down animation.
+- While in the air, the enemy can be hit by most attacks.
+This allows you to juggle the enemy by using artes that launch the enemy up.
-- Once down to the ground, the enemy will do a slight bounce and transition to the "Ground down" state.
+- Once the enemy touches the ground, they will bounce and transition to the ground-down state.

-**Ground Hit Limit**

-While attacking downed enemies, there is a hard limit on 9 hits that you can do before they ignore any further attacks that would cause a ground down.
-You can still hit them with moves that cause an aerial down.

-This counter is only reduced when hitting an enemy that is in the ground down state.
-Both Aerial down hits and Ground down hits will count to this limit.

 Definitions:

-**OTG**: OTG, or off-the-ground attacks, are flags that certain attacks (or part of attacks) have that make the enemy transition from a downed to a standing state when hit.
-They can be useful to continue the normal combo progression after a knockdown arte or spell.
+Grounded attacks: Attacks that can hit during any part of a ground-down.
+Restands: Attacks that put the staggered enemy back to the standing state.
+Restands work independently from grounded attacks (e.g., the second hit of Shining Dragon Swarm restands, but the attack is not tagged as grounded and thus you need to time a *down hit*).
+Down Hit: When you attack an enemy just before it starts getting up or if they're down and stunned.

+**Ground-Down Limit**
+Staggered enemies have a hard limit of 10 ground-downs.
+Overlimit activations that cause a ground-down do not count towards this counter.
+Once you hit the limit, you can no longer perform down hits.
+Attacks that have the "grounded" flag will still work.
+An exception is that, once you hit the limit, you can still perform down hits during your current attack chain.
+Ending the chain (e.g., by performing a manual cancel or returning to neutral) will prevent further down hits.

+Notes:
+If the boss performs the "Recover" skill, they will still maintain the ground-down counter.
+Additionally, bosses can only recover or do techouts/revenge attacks during or just after an aerial-down.
+Once in the ground-down state, ground hits or attacks that only cause a ground-down will not cause a recover or techout/revenge.
+Some bosses or enemies may not have an aerial-down state.
+If the enemy is standing, aerial-down attacks will instead instantly transition to the ground-down state; if not, the enemy will not react, but the stagger time will increase like normal.
+After the enemy is knocked down, further aerial-downs will also disable techouts/revenges and the use of recover.

 **Spell Casting Time Mechanics**